imonyse/oak/README.md

-**UNDER DEVELOPMENT...**

 ## oak

-Oak is a tool that helps making your **NEW** rails 3.1 application Open Source ready.
+Oak is a very simple tool that assists making rails application Open Source ready.
-It assumes you are using git as the version control system.

 **ONLY WORKS ON MAC OS X AND LINUX/BSD**